-7. FINANCIAL ADVISOR INFORMATION & S IGNATURES The broker, financial advisor or other investor repres- duly licensed and may lawfully sell Shares in the state Name of Participating Broker-Dealer or Financial Inst itution Check if recently employed by new Brok er-Dealer or Financial Institution Name of Broker/Financial Advisor/Other Investor Rep presentative Rep/Advisor Number Mailing Address Check if recently employed by new Broker-Deale r or Financial Institution City State Zip E-mail • Phone Number identified; (iii) has discussed such Investor's prospect facts with regard to the fundamental risks of the invecurrent prospectus and related amendments and sul least five (5) business days after the date the Investor hereof; (vii) has reasonable grounds to believe that the reasonable grounds to believe that the purchase of Stretain records relating to such investor's suitability for such Investor set forth in the prospectus (as amende position to enable such Investor to realize the benefit that such investor has an understanding of the fundamanaging the Company and the tax consequences cagent, broker, financial advisor or other investor repras applicable, FINRA rules and regulations, including, Identification) as required by its relationship with the estment, including lack of liquidity and marketability oplements, if any, to such Investor; (vi) no sale of Share receives a copy of the prospectus, as amended or such investor is purchasing these Shares for his or her of shares is a suitable investment for such Investor, that or a period of six years, that such Investor meets the set or supplemented as of the date hereof), and that such suffer any loss that market is such an investment and to suffer any loss that market is such an investment, the background and of purchasing and owning Shares.
-The above-identification is suffered by federal but not limited to Know Your Customer, Suitability as of the Shares; (v) has delivered a res shall be completed until at applemented through the date own account; and (viii) has the undersigned will obtain and uitability standards applicable to uch Investor is in a financial may occur with respect thereto and qualifications of the persons ed entity, acting in its capacity as eral and state securities laws and, I understand this Subscription Agreement is for the c offering of NexPoint Capital, Inc. Name of Broker / Financial Advisor / Other Investor Representative Signature of Broker / Financial Advisor Other Investor Representative Date Name of Registered Supervisory Principal Signature of Registered Supervisory Principal - - - - - - - - - - - - - - - - - - - -
+7. FINANCIAL ADVISOR INFORMATION & S SIGNATURES sentative (each an "Investor Representative") signing b se designated as the Investor's legal residence or is exe Name of Participating Broker-Dealer or Financial Inst titution · - Check if recently employed by new Broke er-Dealer or Financial Institution Name of Broker/Financial Advisor/Other Investor Rep presentative ზ Rep/Advisor Number Branch Number Mailing Address .00 Check if recently employed by new Broker-Deale City Zip \bigcirc ZIP E-mail Phone Number Fax Number facts with regard to the fundamental risks of the invecurrent prospectus and related amendments and su least five (5) business days after the date the Investo hereof; (vii) has reasonable grounds to believe that the publishese of S retain records relating to such investor's suitability for such Investor set forth in the prospectus as amende position to enable such Investor, o realize the benefit that such investor has an understanding of the fundamanaging the Company and the tax consequences agent, broker, financial advisor or other investor repo tire purchase of Shares with such Investor; (iv) has adventment, including lack of liquidity and marketability of pplements, if any, to such Investor; (vi) no sale of Shares receives a copy of the prospectus, as amended or sughe investor is purchasing these Shares for his or her or Shares is a suitable investment for such Investor, that to or a period of six years, that such Investor meets the such or supplemented as of the date hereof), and that such its of such an investment and to suffer any loss that mamental risks of the investment, the background and of purchasing and owning Shares.
+The above-identifier resentative, has performed functions required by feder, but not limited to Know Your Customer, Suitability are envestor(s) identified in this document. of the Shares; (v) has delivered a es shall be completed until at pplemented through the date wn account; and (viii) has the undersigned will obtain and uitability standards applicable to ch Investor is in a financial ay occur with respect thereto and qualifications of the persons d entity, acting in its capacity as eral and state securities laws and, I understand this Subscription Agreement is for the o offering of NexPoint Capital, Inc. Name of Broker / Financial Advisor / Other Investor Representative Signature of Broker / Financial Advisor Other Investor Representative Date Name of Registered Supervisory Principal Date